Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Results and Discussion

-On the contrary, the prism1 plane follows the mechanism of a 'collected molecule' \cite{NADA1996587} mechanism, which refers to a process in ice crystal growth where molecules adhere to a surface in a stepwise manner, in agreement with the observations by \citeauthor{NADA1996587}\cite{NADA1996587}.
-The structures at 8.8 ns, 11.9 ns and 15.6 ns for the prism1 plane in the bottom panels in Fig. S10 reflect the 'collected molecule' growth mechanisms.
+On the other hand, the prism1 plane appears to follow a ``collected molecule'' \cite{NADA1996587} mechanism, which refers to a process where molecules adhere to an interface in a stepwise manner, in agreement with observations by \citeauthor{NADA1996587}\cite{NADA1996587}.
+The structures at 8.8 ns, 11.9 ns, and 15.6 ns for the prism1 plane in the bottom panel in Fig.~\ref{tip4p_kinetics} reflect the ``collected molecule'' growth mechanism.
 At 8.8 ns, the first bilayer completely crystallizes and becomes ordered.
-At this point, a large part of the second layer becomes ordered, and small amounts of ice-like molecules appear in the third and fourth bilayers.
+At this point, a large part of the second layer also becomes ordered, and small amounts of ice-like molecules appear in the third and fourth bilayers.
 When the simulation progresses to 11.9 ns, the second bilayer is entirely crystallized, the third bilayer is essentially crystallized, and some ice-like molecules even appear in the fourth bilayer.
-When the simulation reaches 15.6 ns, the third water molecule bilayer has completed the crystallization process, and the fourth bilayer is also mostly crystallized.
-Through the above analysis and comparison with the growth mechanism of the basal plane, we can conclude that the 'collected molecule' is a sort of three-dimensional growth mode through the longitudinal space.
-These molecules are collected at the interface and arranged into a structured layer.
-This mechanism leads to more localized and less uniform growth.
-Because of this three-dimensional growth mode, the probability of the appearance of ordered ice-like molecules in the longitudinal space increases, and this mechanism also significantly accelerates the growth rate on the prism1 surface.
+When the simulation reaches 15.6 ns, the third bilayer has completed the crystallization process, and the fourth bilayer is also mostly crystallized.
+Through the above analysis and comparison with the growth mechanism of the basal plane, we can conclude that the ``collected molecule'' mechanism is a sort of three-dimensional growth mode, leading to a more localized and less uniform growth.
+Ice-like molecules are collected at the interface and arranged into a structured bilayer.
+This three-dimensional growth mechanism leads to the formation of ordered ice-like local structures in the space ``vertically'' above the currently crystallizing bilayer, which also significantly accelerates the growth rate of the prism1 face.